RodrigoMikaro/rodrigomikaro/README.md

 ## 👋Hello!
 My name is Rodrigo Mikaro!

 ### 📝 About Me
-- 🔭 I’m currently working on getting into a public university in the state of São Paulo, Brazil.
+- 🔭 I’m currently studying Computer Engineering at the University of São Paulo, in Brazil.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and C.
-- 👯 I’m looking to collaborate on university projects.
+- 👯 I’m looking to collaborate on university and even outside projects.
-- 🤔 I’m looking for help with the coding world.
+- 🤔 I’m looking for guidance in the coding world.
 - 💬 Ask me about Tennis.

 ##